-View the Geminids Meteor Shower from these low-light spots in the Bay
+View meteor showers from these low-light spots in the Bay

-In low-light areas, you might be able to see between 50 and 100 meteors an hour, especially in the wee hours of the morning.
-That being said, most of the Bay Area is riddled with light pollution, so you’ll want to grab a Gig and drive out someplace dark to take in the full show.
+There's something so magical about watching the night sky explode with lights from a meteor shower.
+Unfortunately most of the Bay Area is riddled with light pollution, so you’ll want to grab a Gig and drive out someplace dark to take in the show.

 You don’t have to go too far, really.
 Here are some of the best stargazing options in the area.

 - Mount Tamalpais: Located just north of San Francisco in the heart of Marin County, you’ll be able to find a sweet spot at this park to witness the astronomical magic.
 The park closes after 7 p.m. – unless you're camping, so you’ll want to bring camping gear and snag a reservation or one of their first come, first serve sites.

 - Point Reyes: Stargazing across the majestic Pacific Ocean is epic, and this beach is one of the best.
 You can pick up fire and camping permits at the Bear Valley Visitors Center.

 - Grizzly Peak: A summit in the Berkeley Hills that boasts beautiful views of the Bay and is dark enough at night to really enjoy the show.